 Similar to so many other beneficial flowers and plants, it’s all in the oil.
 The acids present within calendula oil have natural antiviral and antimicrobial properties, which can help decrease swelling and helping new tissue grow in wounds.
 This makes it ideal for treating minor cuts, burns, and skin conditions like dermatitis and eczema.

-Along with palmarosa oil, tea tree oil, and Echinacea – three other powerhouse ingredients I use in my feminine spray – calendula because of its antifungal and anti-yeast properties.
+Along with palmarosa oil, tea tree oil, and Echinacea – three other powerhouse ingredients I use in my feminine spray – calendula can also help prevent yeast overgrowth because of its antifungal and anti-yeast properties.
 It has been shown in early research to reduce vaginal itching, burning, dryness, and pain.
-And according to , it worked just as effectively and in some cases more effectively than a prescription medication for treating yeast infections.
+And according to this NIH study, it worked just as effectively and in some cases more effectively than a prescription medication for treating yeast infections.
 Calendula also naturally contains linoleic acid and flavonoids, which are both well-known antioxidants and anti-inflammatory aids.

 The Bottom Line

 If you’re looking for a natural alternative to what your doctor will prescribe or what you’ll find over the counter, consider calendula.
 While it’s generally deemed safe for topical and internal use, though, it’s always a good idea to make sure you’re not allergic to any flowers within the Asteracea and Compositae family.
 Test an area of the skin to make sure there’s no negative reaction.
 Don’t take it if you’re on a sedative-type drug because it can cause drowsiness.
 And if you’re pregnant or nursing, check with your doctor first (calendula has actually been known to induce menstruation).
 Most importantly, make sure any products you buy that contain calendula are free from preservatives and chemicals.